 The Sultanstrail is a long-distance hiking and cycling trail through south-eastern Europe from Vienna to Istanbul.

-The dominant natural feature along a major part of the trail is the Danube river, the second-longest river in Europe, after the Volga.
+The Danube river is the second-longest river in Europe, after the Volga.
 This river was once the long-standing northern frontier of the Roman Empire.
 The trail follows the Danube through Austria, Slovakia, Hungary and Serbia, where it leaves the river which is left to continue its course east, through Romania unto the Black Sea.

-The trail is generally well provided with accommodation facilities, except for a few areas in Bulgaria and Turkey that require a bit more logistical planning.
+- The trail is generally well provided with accommodation facilities, except for a few areas in Bulgaria and Turkey that require a bit more logistical planning.

-Camping is possible all along the way.
+- Camping is possible all along the way.
 In Austria, Slovakia and Hungary it is expected that you use official campsites, beyond Hungary rules are more liberal or totally absent.
 It is advisable however to check with local residents (if any) about the best place to pitch your tent.

-In cities and villages, you can find small shops for replenishment.
+- In cities and villages, you can find small shops for replenishment.